 The Drug List also tells you if there are any rules or restrictions on any drugs, such as a limit on the amount you can get.
-See Chapter 5 for more information on these rules and restrictions.
+Refer to Chapter 5 for more information on these rules and restrictions.

 Each year, we will send you information about how to access the Drug List, but some changes may occur during the year.
-To get the most up-to-date information about which drugs are covered, you can visit the plan's website at AetnaBetterHealth.com/ohio or call Member Services at 1-855-365-0974 (TTY: 711), 24 hours a day, 7 days a week.
+To get the most up-to-date information about which drugs are covered, you can visit the plan's website at AetnaBetterHealth.com/Ohio or call Member Services 1-855-364-0974 (TTY: 711), 24 hours a day, 7 days a week.